Joshua Tree National Park: Wilderness

-Of the park's total land area of 790636 acre, 429690 acre are designated wilderness and managed by the National Park Service (NPS) in accordance with the Wilderness Act.
+Of the park's total land area of 790636 acre, 429690 acre are designated wilderness and managed by the National Park Service (NPS) per the Wilderness Act.
 The NPS requires registration for overnight camping at specific locations called registration boards.
 Other requirements include the use of a camp stove (since open campfires are prohibited) and employing Leave No Trace camping techniques (also known as "pack it in, pack it out").
 Although bicycles are not allowed in wilderness areas, horses are, but a permit must be obtained in advance for travel in the backcountry.
 Cellular signals are weak to non-existent and should not be depended on while visiting the park.

 Vandalism

 On April 1, 2015, graffiti artist André was convicted and fined for vandalizing a boulder in the park.
-André posted photos of his vandalism on social media.
-Casey Schreiner, of the hiking blog site Modern Hiker, and some of his readers aided the National Park Service in tracking down and identifying André's vandalism.
-Before the conviction, André had attempted to silence the reporting with legal threats.
+André had posted photos of his "artwork" on social media.
+Casey Schreiner (of the hiking blog Modern Hiker) and some of his followers aided the National Park Service in locating and identifying André's vandalism.
+Before his conviction, André had attempted to silence reporting with legal threats.

-During the 2018–2019 federal government shutdown, reports of vandalism spiked as visitors allegedly chopped down Joshua trees, set illegal fires, drove off-road, and spray-painted rocks.
-Only eight park rangers were on duty during the government shutdown.
-Park botanists subsequently determined that one of three Joshua trees reported to have been cut down or damaged during the shutdown had been felled prior to the shutdown.
+During the 2018–2019 federal government shutdown, only eight park rangers were on duty; during this time, reports of vandalism spiked, as park visitors reportedly felled Joshua trees for firewood, set illegal campfires, drove off-road, and spray-painted rocks.
+Park botanists subsequently determined that one of three Joshua trees reported to have been cut-down or otherwise damaged during the shutdown had been felled prior to the shutdown.